Gretica/Tracking_Cuban_Physicists/survey.md

 For a long time, there has been a rather rigid idea of what the ideal academic career path for someone who studied physics should look like: **Graduate → complete a master's degree → earn a PhD → do one or two postdocs → secure a permanent position as a researcher or professor.**

 Any other trajectory — slower, faster, with breaks, changes of direction, or outside academia — is often seen as "a deviation."
-But in practice, many of us: Have changed fields, countries, or languages; have taken breaks for personal reasons (children, health, migration); have left academia or entered it later; have worked as technicians, teachers, programmers, entrepreneurs, translators, science communicators, caregivers, freelancers...
+But in practice, many of us have changed fields, countries, or languages; have taken breaks for personal reasons (children, health, migration); have left academia or entered it later; have worked as technicians, teachers, programmers, entrepreneurs, translators, science communicators, caregivers, freelancers...

 Rarely is the diversity of career paths after completing a Bachelor's degree in Physics documented, recognized, or made visible.